 Therefore, the pain relief received is different in different people.

-A trial stimulation is performed before the device is permanently implanted.
+Trial stimulation is performed before the device is permanently implanted.

-Spinal cord stimulator consists of following parts:
+Spinal cord stimulator consists of the following parts:

 - Pulse generator with a battery

 - Lead wire with electrodes to deliver electrical pulses to the spinal cord.

 - One type has a non-rechargeable battery and needs to be surgically replaced every 2 to 5 years.

 - Other type is with a rechargeable battery which may last 8-10 years or longer.
 But this kind needs regular charging.

 Some devices are able to sense a change in body position and can adapt the stimulation level to your activity.

 The pulse generator has programmable settings like rate of stimulation [frequency], area that stimulation will cover [pulse width] and how strong the pulse is [amplitude [determines the threshold of pain perception].